Designing an Inbox & Form Experience

 I met with stakeholders, the product owner, business analyst, lead developer, and other UX/UI designer to get aligned.
 We reviewed progress, discussed communication and stat-tracking challenges, clarified objectives, and defined success.
 I left with a clear understanding of the program’s gaps, the team’s support, and documentation for next steps.

-Understanding
+Understanding the Project

 I began by understanding the problem space through stakeholder meetings, user interviews, and surveys.
 I created an affinity map to help me see themes and patterns.

-In the affinity map, I organized insights by color: red sticky notes for pain points, green for positive feedback, and yellow for suggestions.
+(In the affinity map, I organized insights by color: red sticky notes for pain points, green for positive feedback, and yellow for suggestions.)

-🤨 What Is The problem?
+What Is The problem?

 After gathering research and analyzing feedback, one issue kept surfacing.
 User were losing track of CSW forms, the CSW forms are what are used to approve task and other important stuff.
 This gap wasn’t just an inconvenience, it was a breakdown that directly affected accountability, project progress, and team morale.